-- 6.1 Virements are not allowed to utilise special purpose budgetary allocations, adopted by Council as such and to which specific Council resolution apply. - 6.2 Sound motivations should be provided for all virements, as provided for on proforma virement documentation. - 6.3 Specific Virement Limitations - 6.3.1 Salaries, Wages and Allowances: - 6.3.1.1 Virements are allowed between divisions. - 6.3.2 Remuneration of Councillors - 6.3.2.1 Virements within this category are allowed. - 6.3.2.2 The following cost elements categories are not to be used as sources of virements, but virements are allowed within each category: - Insurance related provisions - 6.3.2.3 No virements will be permitted to and from the following expenditure line item: - Bad Debts
+- 6.1 Virements are not allowed to utilise special purpose budgetary allocations, adopted by Council as such and to which specific Council resolution apply.

+- 6.2 Sound motivations should be provided for all virements, as provided for on proforma virement documentation.

+- 6.3 Specific Virement Limitations

+- 6.3.1 Salaries, Wages and Allowances:

+- 6.3.1.1 Virements are allowed between divisions.

+- 6.3.2 Remuneration of Councillors

+- 6.3.2.1 Virements within this category are allowed.

+- 6.3.3 The following cost elements categories are not to be used as sources of virements.

+- Insurance related provisions

+- Bulk purchases

+- Interest Charges

+- Depreciation

+- Grants to individuals

+- Revenue foregone

+- VAT

+- 6.3.4 No virements will be permitted to and from the following expenditure line item:

+- Bad Debts

-6.3.2.4 Revenue
+6.3.5 Revenue